 You can use oat or almond milk instead of soy if you prefer, and you can use lemon juice or white vinegar in place of apple cider vinegar.
 It may not curdle the same but will work fine for this recipe.

-Next, measure out 150g of vegan butter or margarine and melt it in a saucepan with 1/2 a teaspoon of instant coffee granules or espresso powder.
-Stir well so that the coffee dissolves as the butter heats up.
+Next, measure out 150g of vegan margarine and melt it in a saucepan with 1/2 a teaspoon of instant coffee granules or espresso powder.
+Stir well so that the coffee dissolves as the margarine heats up.